DFE-Digital/check-an-early-years-qualification/tests/Dfe.EarlyYearsQualification.LoadTests/README.md

 "Locally" means against the test/staging environment, but on your local machine rather than in a pipeline.

-To run the tests, simply run the following in the main repo folder:
+A `k6` command will kick off a test.
+For example, to run the "recorded journey" test scenario, run the following in the main repo folder:

-`k6 run tests/Dfe.EarlyYearsQualification.LoadTests/load-tests.js --env CHALLENGE_PASSWORD="[Secret]" --env CUSTOM_DOMAIN="[test-env-domain]"`
+`k6 run tests/Dfe.EarlyYearsQualification.LoadTests/recorded-journey.js --env CHALLENGE_PASSWORD="[Secret]" --env CUSTOM_DOMAIN="[test-env-domain]"`

 …replacing `[Secret]` with a valid password for the challenge page in the test environment, and `[test-env-domain]` with the custom domain for the service in the test environment.